 Mater Children's Hospital closure

-Mater Children’s Hospital will officially CLOSE at 8 am on 29 November 2014
+Mater Children’s Hospital officially CLOSED at 8 am on 29 November 2014

 MATER CHILDREN’S HOSPITAL EMERGENCY DEPARTMENT: IMPORTANT NOTICE